 Investor Education: MORTGAGE REITs

-I want you become familiar with few abbreviations in the mREIT world.
+I want you to become familiar with a few abbreviations in the mREIT world.

 - mREITs provide financing for income-producing real estate by purchasing or originating mortgages and mortgage-backed securities (MBS) and earning income from the interest on these investments.
 So, let me be clear: mREITs don’t invest in real estate properties per se and don’t lease the space.
 They rather provide important liquidity for the real estate market.

 - mREITs invest in residential and commercial mortgages, residential mortgage-backed securities (RMBS), and commercial mortgage-backed securities (CMBS). mREITs typically focus on either the residential or commercial mortgage markets, although some could be the hybrid of both.

 - mREITs hold mortgages and MBS on their balance sheets and fund these investments with equity and debt capital.